Jeffrey A. Barrett

 Jeffrey A. Barrett is Chancellor's Professor in Logic and Philosophy of Science at the University of California, Irvine, where he specializes in philosophy of physics.

 Education and career

 He earned his Ph.D. in philosophy at Columbia University.

+In 2011, he was awarded a Senior Fellowship of the Zukunftskollegs at the University of Konstanz.

 In 2022, he was elected a Fellow of the American Academy of Arts & Sciences.